tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

+Lifting of non-sync-function expressions into function expressions is unnecessary for composition with Additional Feature PF.
 ```js
 const getTemperatureFromServerInLocalUnits =
   async +>
   |> await getTemperatureKelvinFromServerAsync
   |> convertTemperatureKelvinToLocalUnits;
 ```
-Lifting of non-sync-function expressions into function expressions is unnecessary for composition with Additional Feature PF.
+This example uses [Additional Feature BA][] for
+`… |> await getTemperatureKelvinFromServerAsync`.

 <td>